-We were sorry to hear of the death of Jonathan Laster of Lynchburg, Va., who grew up on Lakeside Drive.
+SERVE BREAKFAST AT S.O.M.E.
+Sunday, August 30 Meet at St. Hugh's School Parking Lot, 6:00 AM Our Neighbors We were sorry to hear of the death of Jonathan Laster of Lynchburg, Va., who grew up on Lakeside Drive.
 He died August 23, 2009, at the age of 54.
 Greenbelters were also saddened to learn of the death of centenarian Florence Holly on August 25, 2009.
-Congratulations to Dante A. Dozier, son of Michelle Dozier of Greenbelt and Anthony Harvin of Kettering, who graduated from Air Force Basic Military Training on August 20.
-The 2007 Eleanor Roosevelt graduate is now at Keesler AFB in Missouri where he is attending technical school to become an air traffic controller.
+Congratulations to Dante A. Dozier, son of Michelle Dozier of Greenbelt and Anthony Harvin of Kettering, who graduated from Air

 Send us your reports of new babies, awards, honors, etc. to share with our readers.
 We'd especially like to hear more from our neighbors in Greenbelt East and Greenbelt West (Springhill Lake/Empirian Village).
-To send information for "Our Neighbors" email us at newsreview@greenbelt.com or leave a message at 301-474-6892.
-Sunday School 10:00am - Kathleen McFarland Mid-week Bird Walk On Thursday, September 3 at 3 p.m. take a guided bird walk around Lake Artemesia sponsored by the Prince George's Audubon Society.
+To send information for "Our Neighbors" email us at newsreview@greenbelt.com or leave a message at 301-474-6892. - Kathleen McFarland Mid-week Bird Walk On Thursday, September 3 at 3 p.m. take a guided bird walk around Lake Artemesia sponsored by the Prince George's Audubon Society.
 Look for migrating and resident songbirds, waterfowl and other bird flyovers on the Luther Goldman Birding Trail.
 This paved walk loops around the 38-acre lake and alongside Indian Creek.
 Meet at the parking lot at Berwyn Road and Balew Ave. in Berwyn Heights.
 The walk is for beginners and experts alike.
 Binoculars are suggested and this event is free.
 Call 301-459-3375 for more information.

 CARES Liz Park, Maryland Youth Services Bureau chair and director of Greenbelt CARES, hosted a site visit for Steve McCullough, legislative budget analyst, and Nicki Sandusky, staff member for the House Appropriations Committee, on Wednesday, August 12 at the Northwest Baltimore Youth Services Bureau.
 Families who had received services spoke about their experiences with and the benefits of the services.

-A memorial service will be held on Saturday, August 29 for Elizabeth (Betty) Allen, who died August 13, 2009.
-The service will be held on Saturday, August 29 at 1 p.m. at Paint Branch Unitarian Universalist Church, 3215 Powder Mill Road in Adelphi.

-Memorial Service for Florence Holly

-Florence Holly died August 25, 2009.
+Greenbelt Community Church Memorial Service for Elizabeth Allen 29 for Elizabeth (Betty) Allen, who died August 13, 2009.
+The service will be held on Saturday, August 29 at 1 p.m. at Paint Branch Unitarian Universalist Church, 3215 Powder Memorial Service for Florence Holly Church on Saturday, September 12 at 11 a.m.
+A private committal service for family will be held at a different time.
+A memorial service will be held at Holy Cross Lutheran Florence Holly died August 25, 2009.